 Earning an MBA in marketing online provides you with a broad overview of business, finance, and marketing as they relate to general management.
 These programs are tailored to students seeking versatile knowledge that can be applied to nearly any segment of the business world.
 Individuals who pursue this degree path may aspire to move into a higher-level role, possibly within a company's C-suite.

 Compared to an MBA, a Master of Science in marketing has a narrower scope that allows students to delve into the more complex, technical aspects of marketing functions.
 A master’s may also cover specific subsets of marketing including advertising, media planning, public relations, and sales.
 This type of degree is usually best suited to those who have their sights set on a particular marketing career, such as social media strategist or market research analyst.

 What does a marketing MBA focus on?

-An MBA with a concentration in marketing focuses on the theory and practice of business and marketing.
+An online MBA in marketing focuses on the theory and practice of business and marketing.
 Typical areas of study include ethics, leadership skills, and the various types of marketing, such as digital marketing, business-to-business marketing, and business-to-consumer marketing.

-A marketing MBA will require you to take the same core business courses as other specialized MBA programs.
+If you pursue an MBA in marketing online, you will be required to take the same core business courses as other specialized MBA programs.
 At their heart, these programs are designed to equip you with the knowledge you need to take on managerial responsibilities.

 Along with a strong foundation in marketing, you will gain skills in: